The Colors of Ices: Measuring ice column density through photometry: Discussion: Measuring ice column density

 \subsection{The fraction of carbon in ice}

-One of the startling results of \citet{Ginsburg2023} and the above work is that the abundance of CO ice matches or even exceeds the maximum allowed based on measured carbon abundances.
-This excess is particularly significant because it ignores the gas-phase CO, which is observed and is usually thought to be the dominant phase of CO in most of the volume of molecular clouds.
+One of the startling results of \citet{Ginsburg2023} and this work is that the abundance of CO ice matches or even exceeds the maximum allowed based on locally measured carbon abundances.
+This excess is particularly significant because it ignores the gas-phase CO, which is observed and is generally assumed to be the dominant phase of CO in most of the volume of molecular clouds \citep{Bergin2007}.

 The evidence for a high fraction of carbon in CO ice is given in Figure \ref{fig:fig9colvsav}.
 This figure shows curves of constant CO ice to H$_2$ ratio.
 About half of the highly-extincted (A$_V>20$) stars are over the CO/H$_2 = 2.5 \times10^{-4}$ line, and nearly all are above CO/H$_2 = 1 \times10^{-4}$.
 Clearly, the Galactic Center has higher CO abundance than the solar neighborhood.